 Clemens von Metternich emerged from the horrors of the Revolutionary and Napoleonic wars, Siemann shows, committed above all to the preservation of peace.
 That often required him, as the Austrian Empire’s foreign minister and chancellor, to back authority.
 He was, as Henry Kissinger has observed, the father of realpolitik.
 But short of compromising on his overarching goal Metternich aimed to accommodate liberalism and nationalism as much as possible.
 Siemann draws on previously unexamined archives to bring this multilayered and dazzling man to life.
 We meet him as a tradition-conscious imperial count, an early industrial entrepreneur, an admirer of Britain’s liberal constitution, a failing reformer in a fragile multiethnic state, and a man prone to sometimes scandalous relations with glamorous women.

-Hailed on its German publication in 2017 as a masterpiece of historical writing, Metternich will endure as an essential guide to nineteenth-century Europe, indispensable for understanding the forces of revolution, reaction, and moderation that shaped the modern world.
+Hailed on its German publication as a masterpiece of historical writing, Metternich will endure as an essential guide to nineteenth-century Europe, indispensable for understanding the forces of revolution, reaction, and moderation that shaped the modern world.